wsor4035/devwiki/content/mapgen/_index.md

 All map generators have biomes.
 In all map generators except `v6`, these biomes are defined by games and mods using the Biome API.
 If no biomes are defined, the result will be a stone-only landscape.
 The `v6` map generator is special because its biomes are completely predefined and can't be changed trivially.

 All map generators allow configuration in the advanced settings.
+A list of all map generator settings can also be found in [minetest.conf.example](https://github.com/minetest/minetest/blob/master/minetest.conf.example).

 ### Gallery